 These are mortgages that are insured by the Federal Housing Authority (FHA).
 FHA doesn’t actually make the loans – they simply insure them against default.
 That encourages lenders to make loans to borrowers who might not qualify for conventional financing.

 FHA loans are subject to conventional loan limits.
 They typically require a minimum down payment of 3.5% of the purchase price (or home equity for a refinance).
-But the advantage with FHA is that they tend to be more flexible with both credit and income.
+However, the advantage of FHA is that they tend to be more flexible with both credit and income.

 The disadvantage is that they’re available only for owner-occupied properties, but not second homes or investment properties.
 There’s also no Jumbo loan equivalent for FHA mortgages.